TylerAldrich/SoftwareDev/README.md

     Type 'git status' to see which files are staged for commit and make sure its correct.
     Once all the files have been staged for commit, type 'git commit -m HELPFUL MESSAGE HERE' (Make sure your message is actually helpful...)
+    Type 'git push origin YOUR_BRANCH_NAME' to push the changes of your branch to the remote repository

 To update your branch (master or a feature branch) to the newest remote code:
     'git pull origin master' on the branch you want to update.
 It's best to run this frequently so that you